 Lexus’ concept car for the 2013 Frankfurt Auto Show is a preview of the automaker’s new compact crossover due to go on sale next year.
-That compact crossover will be called the NX
+That compact crossover will be

 and a stylized version of it will be on display next week in Frankfurt in the form of the LF-NX concept car.

 The LF-NX has an aggressive look to it that’s reminiscent of Lamborghini’s recent crossover concept, the Urus

 , but it’s not just about looks as many of the lines are actually functional and improve the aerodynamic properties of the vehicle.
 For example, the vertical lines at the front serve as an air curtain and help channel air flow to the front brakes.
 At the rear, the light clusters are designed to project downwards to the full depth of the bumper, creating a sharp, aerodynamic trailing edge to the vehicle.ALSO SEE: Lamborghini Urus SUV Approved For Production In 2017